 Are such prizes whether in cash or in kind tax free?

-Section 10(17A) of the Income Tax Act, authorises the Central Board Of Direct Taxes (CBDT) to approve some specific payments, made by the Central and State Governments as exempt from payment of taxes, which are of public interest.
-Though these provisions were introduced in 1974, the CBDT passed an order as late as 28-01-2014 making such reward in cash or kind received by any medal winner in Olympic Games, Common Wealth Games and Asian Games exempt.
+Section 10(17A) of the Income Tax Act, authorises the Central Board of Direct Taxes (CBDT) to declare certain rewards as tax free given by the Central and State Governments in public interest.
+Though this provision has been there in the law book since 01-04-89 but CBDT as late as on 28-01-2014 passed an order making reward in cash or kind received by any medal winner in Olympic Games, Common Wealth Games and Asian Games tax free.

 For whom it is exempt and for whom it is taxable

-I am sure this article has satisfied your curiosity of knowing about the tax treatment of the reward money for the Olympians.
+I am sure this article has satisfied your quench of thirst of knowing about the tax treatment of the reward money for the Olympians.

 Balwant Jain is a tax and investment expert and can be reached on [email protected] and @jainbalwant his twitter handle.